jestjs/jest/website/versioned_docs/version-26.x/CLI.md

 ### `--clearMocks`

-Automatically clear mock calls, instances, contexts, and results before every test.
+Automatically clear mock calls, instances, and results before every test.
 Equivalent to calling [`jest.clearAllMocks()`](JestObjectAPI.md#jestclearallmocks) before each test.
 This does not remove any mock implementation that may have been provided.

 ### `--collectCoverageFrom=<glob>`